 by Martina Ottani

-Erasmus doesn’t mean only having fun abroad with other students from all over the world, it means also confront yourself with another academic world with its own rules and laws.
+Erasmus doesnt mean only having fun abroad with other students from all over the world, it means also confront you with another academic world with its own rules and laws.

 The Transcript of Records (ToR) consists basically of a list of the course units taken, the exams you have passed and the credits gained in your host university.